isomerpages/nlb-eyeonasia/_other-uae/discovering-abu-dhabi.md

 ---
-title: 'Discovering Abu Dhabi'
+title: Discovering Abu Dhabi
 permalink: /other-asian-countries/uae/discovering-abu-dhabi/
-breadcrumb: 'Discovering Abu Dhabi'
+breadcrumb: Discovering Abu Dhabi
 ---
 <img src="\images\uae\abu-dhabi-guide.jpg" alt="Abu Dhabi guide banner" style="width:800px;" />

 This is a selection of resources on Discovering Abu Dhabi available from the [NLB catalogue](http://catalogue.nlb.gov.sg/){:target="_blank"} or the Internet and is not meant to be an exhaustive list.